tedjh/tedjh.github.io/index.md

 ## Writings

 The following are notes I have made during my studies.
-Some are based on lecture notes from courses I have taken, but the notes here are heavily edited and in my own words, so any mistakes are likely my own.
+Some are based on lecture notes from courses I have taken, but the notes here are heavily edited, so any mistakes are likely my own.
 Feel free to email if typos/mistakes are found.

 * Rational Cherednik algebras (MSc Dissertation) [pdf](./assets/files/rational_cherednik_algebras.pdf)